TrStans606/custom-cpp-vector-toy/README.md

 # custom-cpp-vector-toy
 A basic, custom implementation of the std vector class in c++ using dynamic arrays

+This code was specifically compiled with C++17 but should work with C++11 too.
+Make sure the .h header file is in the same working directory as the .cpp file

 The basic format for the contructor is C_vector vec(T* arr,int size).
 Where arr is a dnyamic array and size is the size of the array before pass through.

 This class supports all data types the std::vector class can and has some basic functions like: